Learning GAN-based Foveated Reconstruction to Recover Perceptually Important Image Features

-\mysection{Perceptual experiments}{experiments_dataset} There is an important connection between the studies on metamers and foveated image reconstructions using GANs discussed above.
-While the former postulates the importance of preserving image statistics for the peripheral vision, the latter reconstructs the content according to the discriminator trained on natural images and videos.
-However, we argue that training the discriminator using natural images does not sufficiently reflect the HVS' lack of sensitivity to spatial distortions and leads to overconstraining the generator in hallucinating content.
-Therefore, we propose to train the discriminator on a dataset composed of images that include distortions unobjectionable for observers.
-It is important to note that the primary goal of this procedure is not to make the GAN produce distortions but rather make it insensitive to the distortions that humans cannot detect and focus on penalizing perceptually important artifacts.
-By doing this, we want the discriminator to share similar limitations with the human visual system.
+\mysection{Perceptual experiments}{experiments_dataset} There is an important connection between studies on metamers and those on foveated image reconstructions using GANs discussed above.
+While the former postulate the importance of preserving image statistics for peripheral vision, the latter reconstruct the content according to the discriminator trained on natural images and videos.
+However, we argue that training the discriminator using natural images does not adequately reflect the lack of sensitivity of the HVS to spatial distortions, and excessively constrain the generator in hallucinating content.
+Therefore, we propose to train the discriminator on a dataset composed of images that contain distortions that are unobjectionable to the observers.